AntonioBena/expression-evaluator/README.md

 # Expression Evaluator

+## Note: this simple service is just a test and will be updated and refactored to meet clean and maintainable code practise.

 ## Short description
 This application is a simple REST service that evaluates simple and complex expressions without using any third party library